 WORLD SOLAR NAVIGATION CHALLENGE

-Though the technology is similar, the designs use quite different approaches.
-In fact the Solar Navigator started out as a SWATH design, first exhibited at Earls Court in 1995.
+Though the technology is similar, several designs use quite different approaches to make it all the more interesting.
+For example in 1994 the Solar Navigator started out as a SWATH design, first exhibited at Earls Court in 1995.
 Since that time various wave piercing models have been developed and tested, the aim being to improve performance and reduce build costs.
-Both teams estimate similar travel times.
-One day it may be possible to travel around the world on solar power, in under 80 days.
+One day it may be possible to travel around the world on solar power, in under 80 days - but not yet.
 Jules Verne would have loved this.

 PlanetSolar - ROUTE and EXPEDITION